Permissions in Embedding

 ...

-You can restrict a view or a field with an access grant by name, by adding the property required_access_grants with an array of the grants the user must possess:
+You can restrict a view or a field with an access grant by name, by adding the property `required_access_grants` with an array of the grants the user must possess.
+If you list multiple grants, they must all pass for the user to have access, except that a missing user attribute on a grant is non-blocking for that grant:

 Using the above model as our model, consider the following four views: